EPCCed/2026-03-02-Fortran-intro/_episodes/10-dummy-array-arguments.md

 teaching: 10
 exercises: 10
 questions:
-- "What do I need to take into consideration when passing and array as an argument?"
+- "What do I need to take into consideration when passing an array as an argument?"
 - "Can I pass arrays which haven't yet been allocated?"
 - "How do I implement optional dummy arguments?"
 objectives: